The Tuckernuck Insider’s Guide to Washington, DC

 Reveler’s Hour (Adams Morgan)

 This low-lit environment is a perfect date night spot to enjoy a glass (or more) of wine.
-Plus if you decide to stay for dinner, the daily-changing pasta dishes are a must!
+If you stay for dinner, the daily pasta dishes are a must!

 Maxwell Park (Shaw)

-Named after the founder’s childhood playground, this playful wine bar prides itself on having a “seriously extensive wine list while not taking themselves too seriously.”
+Named after the founder’s childhood playground, this playful wine bar prides itself on having a “seriously extensive wine list while not taking itself too seriously.”
 Maxwell acts as “a friendly compass,” pointing any and all wine drinkers in the right direction.
+They also offer reservations for group wine tastings!

 The Doyle (Dupont Circle)